 Total AV offers excellent protection for your PC and mobile devices, with a particular focus on security.
 This free antivirus ranks high across the board for malware protection and boosting performance, however it lacks valuable real-time protection and its bonus features are locked behind a paywall.

-Total AV Free Antivirus offers some handy tune-up features with an easy-to-use interface that’s great for beginners, but other than that it’s pretty limited.
-You have to pay to use its bonus features, including real-time protection, so if you’re looking for this, you may be better off looking elsewhere.
+The Bottom Line: Total AV Free Antivirus offers some handy tune-up features with an easy-to-use interface that’s great for beginners, but other than that it’s pretty limited.
+If you’re looking for real-time protection and other more advanced features like a password manager or VPN, you’ll have to pay for premium.

 BullGuard excels in spotting known-malware and utilizes new techniques to spot new threats, including ransomware, dodgy websites, Trojans and more.
 You’ll have to enable the parental control features for the best protection, though.